 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.

 All of this next text is from my original 2010 post, where I showed Grandma’s rhubarb custard pie sitting on Grandma’s old table…

 Notice the marbled gray table top in my picture?
 That was also my Grandma Renelt’s, a chrome table and chairs set purchases back in the 50’s.
 It graced my grandpa and grandma’s South Dakota farm kitchen, where my Uncle Franny & Aunt Karen now live.

 After Grandpa died in 2001, Grandma held an auction sale.
 This dining table and chairs was to be auctioned off, and it caught my eye.
 I had always liked it.
 When the set hadn’t been sold before I needed to leave, I asked Dad to bid on it for me if it didn’t go too high.
 Then, at the last minute, I told him not to bother, explaining that I really didn’t have the room for it anyway.
 And I left.

 The day after the sale, I got a call from Dad.
 He bought the table and chairs and was going to store them for me on the farm until I had space for them.
 Wow!
 What a dad!

 So, when we moved a few years later to a home with more stretching space, Dad hauled the set from the farm to our new home.
-It did need some work.
+It was well used , and did need some work.
 But with some elbow grease and steel wool, the chrome was shining again.
-While I was replacing the worn seats and backs with new vinyl material, I discovered miscellaneous handwritten notes my grandma had made under the seat bottoms.
+While I was replacing the worn seats and backs with new material, I discovered miscellaneous handwritten notes my grandma had made under the seat bottoms.
 Notes about the crops in the field, a random day’s temperature, and Uncle Ron’s birth.

 I just eat up all that nostalgia.
 And it makes this dining set priceless to me.